ut-amrl/coda-devkit/docs/DATA_REPORT.md

 ## Metadata Format and Usage (metadata)

 There is a separate metadata file for each sequence.
 Each sequence's metadata file contains its set of annotated objects, the date of collection, robot operator, lighting condition, trajectory number, subdirectory path to the ground truth poses, and annotation files for the train/validation/test splits for the CODa benchmarks.
-In the future, we plan on extending this with sequence specific attributes and a frames list to indicate when the robot is indoor versus outdoors.
+In the future, we plan on extending this with sequence-specific attributes and a frames list to indicate when the robot is indoors versus outdoors.
 To use the annotation files in your dataloader, simply append the annotation subpath in the metadata file to the absolute path where CODa is downloaded.

 To view the metadata files for the small and medium versions of CODa, refer to the `metadata_small` and `metadata_md` directories.